Johongirrr/hangman/README.md

 All you have to do is install node-modules and run dev-server on dependencies npm i npm run dev-server

 # What technology is used?
 __JavaScript__, __HTML5__, __CSS3__, __WEBPACK__, __BABEL__,

-And as storage I used localStorage for storing and removing As not all browsers support new cutting-edge javascript I used __BABEL__ for converting ES5+ syntax to all browser compatible ones.
+As not all browsers support new cutting-edge javascript I used __BABEL__ for converting ES5+ syntax to all browser compatible ones.
 I incorperated __WEBPACK__ to run babel and use modular systems for writing cleaner code.

 ## Suggestions  are very welcome